 Project objectives include identifying key datasets, parameters, analyses, and partners; developing database solutions for marine mammal-related datasets that are currently inaccessible; creating a centralized web-based application that provides access to these data and is interoperable with other key data repositories; and improving and sustaining the use of standardized data collection protocols, analyses, and training materials by groups working with cetaceans in the Gulf of Mexico.
 The target species for the project include the Gulf of Mexico Bryde's whales, sperm whales, and continental shelf dolphins (Tursiops and Stenella).
 The project would provide a Gulf-wide holistic approach to planning and monitoring cetacean restoration, while a location-based and/or project-specific approach would be provided for assessing cetacean health, threats, and restoration.
 Priority would be given to the locations with species adversely affected by the DWH oil spill.
-The proposed project would require approximately five years for full implementation and operation.
-Project planning would occur in years one and two; development of the database platform would occur in years one through four.
+The project would occur in years one and two; development of the database platform would occur in years one through four.
 The CETACEAN platform would be released over the first three years of the project.
 Training sessions would be held to inform users and data collectors of standardized data collection protocols.
 Platform maintenance would occur in years two through five.
 This project would implement initial planning activities and has an estimated project duration of five years.
 The estimated project cost is \$5,808,500.